-5. Key findings per CI

-- Further to the GES assessment findings as provided above, provide key findings on compliance and non-compliance with GES targets.
-In so doing, provide highlights for individual CIs diagrams or figures, and maps if feasible (these could be in boxes). - Endeavour to provide a comparison of the present findings with 2017 Med QSR GES assessment findings - Identify gaps per CI that need to be further addressed towards achieving GES, considering the key knowledge gaps from the 2017 Med QSR - Highlight data gaps

-Chapter 5 will be drafted based on the findings of Chapter 4.

-6. Measures and actions required to achieve GES

-Further to knowledge gaps identified in chapter 5:

-- Propose measures and actions to be put in place towards GES achievement (what is the outlook and what are the risks, challenges to look out for) - Pay particular attention to the steps needed to improve data availability

-Depending on progress in specific GES assessment, this section can be further developed

-Chapter 6 will be drafted depending on progress in specific GES assessments and the gaps and challenges that this process will highlight.

-Proposals on measures and actions in light of the outcomes of the GES assessments.
+5. Key findings per Cl • Further to the GES assessment findings as provided above, provide key findings on compliance and non-compliance with GES targets.
+In so doing, provide highlights for individual CIs - diagrams or figures, and maps if feasible (these could be in boxes). • Endeavour to provide a comparison of the present findings with 2017 Med QSR GES assessment findings • Identify gaps per CI that need to be further addressed towards achieving GES, considering the key knowledge gaps from the 2017 Med QSR Highlight data gaps - Current Chapte : status r 5 will be drafted based on the findings of Chapter 4.
+6. Measures and actions required to achieve GES r to knowledge gaps identified in chapter 5: • Propose measures and actions to be put in place towards GES achievement (what is the outlook and what are the risks, challenges to look out for) • Note: Pay particular attention to the steps needed to improve data availability Note: ling on programs in encoding OFC accomment this continuous he further developed Depend ling on progress in specific GES assessment, this section can be further developed Current status r 6 will be drafted depending on progress in specific GES assessments and the gaps and ges that this process will highlight.
+Propos als on measures and actions in light of the outcomes of the GES assessments.